wp-cli/handbook/commands/site/unarchive.md

 # wp site unarchive

-Unarchive one or more sites.
+Unarchives one or more sites.

 ### OPTIONS